 I didn’t tell them my clothes were always dirty because my mother rarely did laundry, and if i tried to do it myself i’d sometimes get beaten for doing it wrong.
 I also didn’t tell them that a lifetime of sexual abuse had made me hate my body so much i could barely stand to touch myself.
 The bathroom was also a place where i was extremely vulnerable.
 I was terrified to be naked at all, and baths and showers were done in a panic, and not with any regularity.

 I didn’t consciously know the truth, so i couldn’t have told them why i smelled like an old boot filled with cheese.
 I just knew i was gross and bad and i had to make it someone else’s fault so they didn’t hate me.

-I carried that into my adulthood, and it has only been in the last year that i’ve been learning to rein in my mouth.
-Not to stifle things that i want or need to say, but to check my intent and to consider the cost.
-Balance is tough for me, but i try to check myself just enough.
-I used to obsess over everything i said as an adult.
+I carried that into my adulthood, and it’s only been in the last year i’ve been learning to rein in my mouth.
+Not to stifle things i want or need to say, but to check my intent and consider the cost.
+Balance is tough for me, but i try.
+I used to obsess over everything i said.
 I’d rehearse it in my head a bunch of times before i said the thing i wanted to say.
 But that was different because my intention was wrong.
 I was seeking approval, acceptance, and affection at any price.
 Now my intention is to be genuinely myself.

 I’ve spent this last year not saying much of anything.
 I’ve been around other people a few times, but there was still not enough control.
 This last 6 months i’ve not been around very many people except my family.
 I don’t know if i’ll ever be much of a social person again, but i’m weirdly unconcerned.
 I’m learning who i am and how to be myself.
 The only place i feel truly safe is my home, and the only people i fully trust is my family.
 It’s sort of like dress rehearsals for a show that may never open.